6 Monthly Dividend Mutual Funds That Pay 5%-Plus to Buy Now

 Dividend Yield: 5.41%

-CLNAX is an asset allocation mutual fund which invests in a diversified set of income-generating asset classes to offer multiple drivers of income and return.
+CLNAX is an asset allocation mutual fund that invests in a diversified set of income-generating asset classes to offer multiple drivers of income and return.
 The fund adapts to changing market conditions in an attempt to generate attractive income while managing volatility and downside risk.
-The fund’s top assets are primarily made up of equity linked notes, high yield corporates bonds, and U.S. treasuries.
+The fund’s top assets are primarily made up of equity-linked notes, high-yield corporate bonds, and U.S. treasuries.

 CLNAX holds $149 million in total net assets.
 The top ten holdings comprise 54.36% of the funds total of 796 holdings.
 An investor who wants to buy into this mutual fund must make a minimum investment of $2,000.
 The fund has a net expense ratio of .99%.

-The current price per share of CLNAX is $9.24, which is in line with the 5 year trend that the fund price has followed.
-The price fell to a low point of $7.59 in March 2020 at the height of the financial crisis, but has since recovered to lans back in its consistent $9 range.
+The current price per share of CLNAX is $9.84, which is in line with the 5-year trend that the fund price has followed.
+The price fell to a low point of $7.59 in March 2020 at the height of the financial crisis but has since recovered to land back in its consistent $9 range.

 6 Monthly Dividend Mutual Funds That Pay 5%-Plus to Buy Now: #4

 BlackRock Dynamic High Income Fund Class A (NASDAQ:BDHAX)

 This fund seeks returns by tracking the makeup and performance of the MSCI World Index (70%) and the Bloomberg Barclays US Aggregate Bond Index (30%).
 As of June 20, 2020, more than 1,600 individual holdings made up the fund’s total assets of nearly $1.2 billion.